UBC-MDS/National_Collision_DB_Group407/README.md

 After wrangling the data, we will be doing a two tailed proportion z-test to compare if there is a significant difference between the fatality rate between the two groups.

+**Research Question 02**: What features are indicative of a person not surviving in a car accident?

+The `P_ISEV` feature provides the fatality of the accident.
+After splitting the data into train and test sets, we would like to predict which features strongly predict the fatality.
+Using a decision tree plant or random forest, we would like to understand the contribution of the feastures and predict if an accident would result in fatality or not.

+**Research Question 02**: Given the features( weather, time of the day, road surface, etc.) determine if emergency services would be needed for an accident.

+In this question, we would like to explore how much

 ## Usage